mobile app bar

 Pittsburgh Steelers quarterback Aaron Rodgers (8) comes off the field after failing to convert on third down in the second quarter of the NFL Week 11 game between the Pittsburgh Steelers and the Cincinnati Bengals at Acrisure Stadium in Pittsburgh on Sunday, Nov.
 16, 2025.
 The Steelers led 10-6 at halftime.

-As far as the Browns are concerned, the Week 17 victory now stands as a monumental feather in the cap of their rookie signal caller, Shedeur Sanders.
-After enduring one the most embarrassing slides in the history of the NFL Draft and being buried at the bottom of Cleveland’s depth chart, he’s now managed to find his way to the starting role and out duel one of the greatest quarterbacks of the modern era.
+For the Browns, the Week 17 victory stands as a monumental feather in the cap of their rookie signal caller, Shedeur Sanders.
+After enduring one of the most embarrassing slides in the history of the NFL Draft and being buried at the bottom of Cleveland’s depth chart, he has now managed to find his way to the starting role.
+And the former Colorado Buffs star has outdueled one of the greatest quarterbacks of the modern era.

-Nevertheless, he’s choosing to focus on the task at hand.
-So even though he was able to come away with the win, he still believes that there’s plenty to work on.
+The high point notwithstanding, Sanders is choosing to focus on the task at hand.
+He still believes that there’s plenty to work on.

 It felt good getting the win, especially because of the team we won against.
-I think it’s bittersweet because, I feel like, offense, we’ve gotta do our part.
+I think it’s bittersweet because I feel like, offense, we’ve gotta do our part.
 I got to do my part.
-We can’t be happy with only 10 points.”
+We can’t be happy with only 10 points,” said Sanders.

 About the author